PDF(159.2 KB) View with Adobe Reader on a variety of devices

 Impact on Flow Inspection

-If the header is preserved and MPTCP is able to establish multiple sub-flows, in-line packet analysis by network devices might not function reliably.
+If the option is preserved and MPTCP is able to establish multiple sub-flows, in-line packet analysis by network devices might not function reliably.
 This is because only portions of the data flow are carried over to each sub-flow.
 The effect of protocol inspection upon MPTCP might vary from nothing to full disruption of service.
 The effect varies based on what and how much data is inspected.
-Packet analysis might include firewall Application Layer Gateway (ALG or fixup), Network Address Translation (NAT) ALG, Application Visibility and Control (AVC), or Network Based Application Recognition (NBAR).
+Packet analysis might include firewall Application Layer Gateway (ALG or fixup), Network Address Translation (NAT) ALG, Application Visibility and Control (AVC), Network Based Application Recognition (NBAR) or Intrusion Detection Services (IDS/IPS).
 If application inspection is required in your environment, it is recommended that clearing of TCP option 30 is enabled.

 If the flow cannot be inspected due to encryption or if the protocol is unknown, then the inline device should have no impact on the MPTCP flow.